Skip to content

 Expenses that are not reduced by a reasonable personal burden are

 • Expenses for maintenance and any vocational training for you or your spouse towards persons legally entitled to maintenance for whom neither you nor another person is entitled to an allowance for children or to child benefit.
-Expenses up to EUR 11,604 in 2024 (EUR 10,908 in 2023, EUR 10,347 in 2022 and EUR 9,744 in 2021) are deductible.
+Expenses are deductible up to 12,096 euros in 2025 (11,604 euros in 2024 and 10,908 euros in 2023).
 The maximum amount is increased by the amount you spend on basic health and long-term care insurance for the person receiving support.
-The prerequisite for this is that the supported person is the policyholder and insured person and the insurance premiums are paid from the maintenance payments.
-A person is treated in the same way as a statutory dependant if domestic public funds intended for their maintenance are reduced with regard to the maintenance payments.
+The prerequisite for this is that the person receiving support is the policyholder and insured person and that the insurance premiums are paid from the maintenance payments.
+A person is treated in the same way as a statutory dependant if domestic public funds intended for maintenance are reduced with regard to the maintenance payments.
 The above-mentioned maximum amount is to be offset against the dependent person's own income and, in principle, his or her own earnings, insofar as they exceed a total of EUR 624.
 Furthermore, any grants received by the dependent person as educational assistance from public funds or from funding institutions that receive public funds for this purpose shall be offset.

 • Expenses to cover the special needs of a child of full age who is in vocational training and living away from home and is entitled to an allowance for children or child benefit in the amount of EUR 1,200 (from 2023) or EUR 924 (until 2022) per year.